 Production times for plastic optics are different from glass in the sense that production method changes with schedule.
 If you need prototype plastic optics, they can be diamond-turned in as little as two to three weeks, but you can expect to pay $2000 each.
 In production, the lenses are molded, which means that it is necessary to make molds.
 Typical time for making molds is six weeks for “first article” and another six to get the molds to the point where they are making exactly what you want every time.
 Molds will run from as little as $10k for a single cavity mold to over $50k for multiple cavity production molds.
 We don’t manufacture plastic optics, but we can point you toward some friends in the industry who are great at what they do.

 Complexity and Size

 Complexity also affects cost.
-Lenses vary from simple equiconvex magnifying glasses to semiconductor projection lithography lenses with a couple dozen elements.
+Lens assemblies vary from simple equiconvex magnifying glasses to semiconductor projection lithography lenses with a couple dozen elements.
 Most lenses contain three to six elements, falling between these extremes.